willfreeman1/Olist/README.md

 - **Video Presentation**: A detailed walkthrough of the project and its outcomes is available in [this presentation](https://youtu.be/MGdV4J6cKWA?si=xT2zGKkuQVh0aths).

 ## Contact
-If you have any questions or would like to access the additional materials mentioned above, please feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or would like to access the additional materials mentioned above, please feel free to contact me here on github.

 ## License
 This project is licensed under the terms of the MIT license.